koushikr/jelastic/README.md

-# jelastic
+# zeus

-A java interface on top of Elastic search to provide with a functional query language.
+Zeus is layer7 entity pinning construct to bind a particular entity's traffic to a DC